 The new Bilbrough Top Flyover opened in February 2005.
 The old direct access to the Little Chef was closed and replaced by a link road running through the newer service area and through an abandoned car park.
 The new link road includes a number of unused farm accesses, suggesting there is an aspiration to develop more of the land here.

 The new flyover created a new era for the facilities here, as they were now much safer to access, especially when travelling east.
-The old Little Chef became Triton's Fish & Chips, followed by Scott's Fish & Chips which closed in 2020.
-In April 2021, 23.5 Degrees were awarded planning permission to convert this building into a Starbucks.
-The Starbucks is scheduled to open on Friday 25 June 2021 following a delay caused by the coronavirus pandemic.
+The old Little Chef became Triton's Fish & Chips in 2009, followed by Scott's Fish & Chips in 2014, which closed in 2020.
+In April 2021, 23.5 Degrees were awarded planning permission to convert this building into a Starbucks Drive Thru, with the store opening on 25 June 2021 following a delay caused by the coronavirus pandemic.

 |Wetherby (A1(M) north, 15 miles)|

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.